Francesco Lo Surdo

 In 2010, the Friends of WASO Scholarship was created to enable full time members of the Orchestra to take up opportunities for professional development, both in Australia and overseas.
 The funds can be used to assist with travel, tuition, attendance at conferences, masterclasses and other learning activities.

-Funds for the Scholarship are generated through Friends events held throughout the year, including the ever popular WASO in Rehearsal and Meet the Section events.
-In supporting these scholarships, the Friends of WASO have highlighted the importance of providing development opportunities for individuals within the Orchestra.
+Funds for the Scholarship are generated through Patrons & Friends events held throughout the year.
+In supporting these scholarships, the importance of providing development opportunities for individuals within the Orchestra has been highlighted.
 Regardless of their experience or career stage, all musicians can benefit from opportunities for development, such as the experience of learning from great master performers.

-“The importance of providing ongoing training cannot be underestimated and these scholarships provide a way for the Friends of WASO to contribute to this important endeavour,” said former Friends of WASO President Fred Affleck.
-“We hope we can help to keep our talented musicians here in Perth by providing opportunities for them to travel, network and connect to the international community of musicians.”
+'The importance of providing ongoing training cannot be underestimated and these scholarships provide a way for supporters to contribute to this important endeavour,' said former Patrons & Friends Committee President Fred Affleck.
+'We hope we can help to keep our talented musicians here in Perth by providing opportunities for them to travel, network and connect to the international community of musicians.'

-Giovanni will use the scholarship funds to further his conducting study through a program offered by Symphony Services representing a major investment in Australian resident talent.
-Giovanni says, “I am extremely happy and honoured to accept this Scholarship.
+Giovanni used the scholarship funds to further his conducting study through a program offered by Symphony Services representing.
+Giovanni says, 'I am extremely happy and honoured to accept this Scholarship.
 Studying conducting gives me a privileged point of view over a score, stimulates my curiosity and gives me a new perspective of my own job in the Orchestra as a musician.
-It also helps me understand conductors better when they work with me and my colleagues”.
+It also helps me understand conductors better when they work with me and my colleagues.'

-In addition to his role as Principal Trombone, Josh has arranged music for WASO, both for full Orchestra and for the education chamber group EChO and he plans to use the Scholarship to further his skills in this area.
-Josh says, “To be given the opportunity to continue my study of orchestration gives me confidence in the product that I give to both WASO and the wider musical world”.
-He has lined up some orchestration lessons with Jessica Wells, a wonderful teacher in Sydney, and has also been researching libraries of recorded orchestral instruments to aid his studies as an arranger.
-Josh says, “Now I can compose with the sound of a real orchestra in front of me!”
+In addition to his role as Principal Trombone, Josh has arranged music for WASO, both for full Orchestra and for the education chamber group EChO and he has used the Scholarship to further his skills in this area.
+Josh says, 'To be given the opportunity to continue my study of orchestration gives me confidence in the product that I give to both WASO and the wider musical world.'
+He has had some orchestration lessons with Jessica Wells, a wonderful teacher in Sydney, and has also been researching libraries of recorded orchestral instruments to aid his studies as an arranger.
+Josh says, 'Now I can compose with the sound of a real orchestra in front of me!'

 Congratulations to Louise Sandercock, 2012's recipient of the Friends of WASO Scholarship.
 Louise is a bit of a WASO veteran having played with Orchestra since 1988.
 Louise is also a prolific teacher and a state committee member of the Australian String Teachers Association.
 She has recently gained a Fellowship of Music, the highest degree of examination under the auspices of the Australian Music Examinations Board.